arduino/arduino-cloud-cli/README.md

 ## Dashboard commands

-Print a list of available dashboards and their share information by using this command:
+Print a list of available dashboards and their widgets by using this command:

-`$ arduino-cloud-cli dashboard list --show-sharing`
+`$ arduino-cloud-cli dashboard list --show-widgets`